ogjayrussell/My-Projects/README.md

 **Objective**: Create a model that is able to discern the language between subreddits r/LifeProTips and r/godtiersuperpowers posts which contain a redditor's genuine advice or superpower fantasy.

-**Tech Stack:**NLTK, API, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn
+**Tech Stack:** NLTK, API, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn

 - Pulled 3000+ posts from subreddits using the Accessing Python Reddit API Wrapper (PRAW).
 - Applied natural language processing and machine learning using 3 different classification models.
 - Optimised models to obtain their highest predictive power.
-- Tech Stack: nltk, API, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn.

 ## Project 2